 The UMC1820 is a powerful recording interface that takes advantage of exceptional 24-bit/ 192 kHz converters for its price range.
 The 8 included XLR inputs will allow you to record a full drum set plus overhead mics and even a room mic.

 The Behringer UMC1820 offers exceptional value for money and it features preamps that give some more expensive competitors a run for their money.
-The overall construction and build quality of the unit is of a very high standard, which is testament to the German design and engineering.
+The overall construction and build quality of the unit is of a very high standard, which is a testament to the German design and engineering.

 If you are looking for the best interface for recording drums and you are on a budget, then look no further.
-This is a very impressive piece of hardware that boasts an array of pro-level features and at a very affordable price.
+This is a very impressive piece of hardware that boasts an array of pro-level features at a very affordable price.
 It is perfect for small home studio setups and will help you capture quality drum sounds.

 Pros